 Difficulty Easy Starting point / end Bern Animal Park, BearPark – Bus stop Elfenau Refreshments Restaurant Altes Tramdepot

 Several fire pits along the river (firewood not provided)

-#5 For peace-seekers and amateur gardeners
+#5 For peace-seekers

 Type Stroll to Restaurant Zehendermätteli Duration 45 mins (there and back) Distance 2.6 km Difference in altitu-de 84-m ascent and descent Difficulty Easy Starting point / end Bus stop Tiefenau Refreshments Restaurant Zehendermätteli Other walks There are several other paths along the peninsula and the Aare river, should you wish to prolong your walk.

 Those who scorn walking as too boring and want to increase their pulse rate put on their jogging shoes.
 Whether through the Bremgartenwald, on the Gurten, Bern’s own mountain, along the green banks of the Aare or through Bern’s Old Town (a UNESCO world heritage site), jogging enthusiasts get their money’s worth in Switzerland’s capital.
 Our tip: Gaze in wonder at Bern’s sights as you run the “10 most beautiful miles in the world” which form the Bern Grand Prix.
 Anyone not able to compete in the legendary “Bern GP” or who wants to train for this event can, of course, follow the route at any time.

 #7 For those wanting to recharge their batteries